What is supplementary health insurance?

 Katrin Straub

-As a civil servant, you already enjoy a certain level of health coverage through the assistance provided by your employer.
-But what about the costs that are not covered by this assistance?
-This is where the supplementary health insurance comes in, ensuring comprehensive protection.
+As a civil servant, you already enjoy a certain level of health cover through your employer’s subsidy.
+But what happens to the costs that the subsidy does not cover?
+This is where supplementary health insurance comes in, providing comprehensive cover.

 The topic in brief and concise terms